Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: INTRODUCTION

-Under Koopman's perspective, the finite-dimensional nonlinear system describing the model is traded for a \textit{linear} differential operator, the generator of the Koopman operator or simply, the Koopman generator~\footnote{Using the terminology of differential geometry, the Koopman generator is a vector field over a differentiable manifold.}.
-While the representation of the generator under some basis of observables is typically infinite-dimensional, this won't be a problem in our approach.
-For the Kuramoto model in Eq.~\eqref{eq:kuramoto} under the change of coordinates $z_j = e^{i\theta_j}$ for all $j$ and $\theta_j\in\mathbb{R}$, it is straightforward to show that the Koopman generator is the vector field [Sec.~\ref{sec:intro_kooku}]
+Under Koopman's perspective, the finite-dimensional nonlinear system describing the model is traded for a \textit{linear} differential operator, the generator of the Koopman operator, or simply the Koopman generator.
+This linearity enables the spectral analysis of the operator, notably through the search for Koopman eigenfunctions and eigenvalues.
+While the representation of the generator under some basis of observables is typically infinite-dimensional, this will not be a problem in our approach.
+For the Kuramoto model in Eq.~\eqref{eq:kuramoto} under the change of coordinates $z_j = e^{i\theta_j}$ for all $j$ and $\theta_j\in\mathbb{R}$, it is straightforward to show that the Koopman generator is [Sec.~\ref{sec:intro_kooku}]

 where $\partial_j$ is the partial derivative with respect to $z_j$ and